 KidRunner founder and designer is Will Warne from Bend, Oregon.
 Their Kickstarter campaign failed and it didn’t reach its target goal.

 Warner has a patent on the waist harness.
-One year after the Shark Tank episode aired, KidRunner sold out of its Summer 2017 limited release and released its next release in May 2018.
+KidRunner sold out of its Summer 2017 limited release just one year after its appearance on Shark Tank and in May 2018 it released its next release.

 |$50,000 for 20%||$50,0000 for 20%||Barbara Corcoran|